 - 6 cups lightly packed kale, de-stemmed and chopped

-- Cook the onion and garlic in a splash of water or broth 5 minutes in a large pot over medium heat.
+- Cook the onion and garlic in a 2 tablespoons of water or broth 5 minutes in a large soup pot over medium heat.

-- Add the curry powder, salt, ginger, tomato paste and cook a few more minutes, stirring.
+- Add the curry powder, salt, ginger, tomato paste and cook for 3-4 minutes, stirring often.

 - Add the lentils and broth, cover and simmer for 15-20 minutes.

-- Add the carrots and sweet potato and simmer for 20 minutes or until the carrots and sweet potatoes are easily pierced with a fork.
+- Add the carrots and sweet potato and simmer uncovered for another 15-20 minutes or until the carrots and sweet potatoes are easily pierced with a fork.

 - Stir in the kale, turn off the heat and let sit for a few minutes.
 If the lentils are soft and most of the liquid is absorbed, it’s ready!